 - The student is currently registered for another section of the class; students cannot waitlist themselves for multiple sections of the same course.

 Permission to register

 When there is an opening in a class, the first student on the waitlist will be notified via email.
 The student can register for the section online by going to WebAdvisor for Students->Student Registration->Manage My Waitlist->Action-> Register->Submit.
 The student must register within the timeframe specified in the email.

 One (1) day to register

 When given permission to register, the student will have one day to register.
-At the end of this time, if a student fails to register for the designated class, the student will be removed from the waitlist and the next student is notified.
+At the end of this time, if a student fails to register for the designated class, the student is removed from the waitlist and the next student is notified.

 Removal from the Waitlist

 Students can remove themselves from the waitlist by going to WebAdvisor for Students->Student Registration->Manage My Waitlist->Action-> Remove->Submit.

 Students are not charged tuition for courses in which they are waitlisted.
 Tuition charges will not be posted to the student account until the registration process is complete.